 While the complex problems that school leaders face can't always be resolved, they must still be carefully anticipated and managed, so the primary mission of educating children remains at the forefront.
 An engaging case study will allow you to observe how others have navigated through challenges, planned solutions for complex and real life problems and utilized the expertise and experience of one another.
 This case study experience serves as not only an effective strategy to sharpen your problem solving skills and enhance your judgment, but intended to provide school leaders skill sets on how to anticipate problems before they arise and work through them as a team.

-Effective Committee Structure - CBA 380 (3 units)
+CBA 380: Effective Committee Structure (3 credits) *

 What's the most effective and efficient committee structure?
 This new course will clarify the objectives of the school board committee structure as a way to strengthen the board's role as policy maker and provide the opportunity for board members to formulate, review, analyze and deliberate policy recommendations prior to consideration by the full board.
 This course will explore the advantages and disadvantages of the committee of a whole, silo committee and model committee structures.
 Learn how to effectively use committees to: